LowYanDi/loadless/README.md

 4. **Capacity-adaptive recovery and focus**
    Easey connects recovery with workload decisions and students’ relaxation preferences.
 Recovery Shield flags conflicts with protected rest and offers alternatives.
 Focus Cycle suggests a work-and-break rhythm based on the workload indicator, while students can override it or choose a recovery activity instead.

+#### How the Innovations Work Together

+Aina receives a request to prepare an entire sponsorship deck.
+Instead of simply warning that she is overloaded, Easey helps her explore a smaller contribution: preparing the outline and five slides while requesting help with the remaining work.

+The intended workflow connects four decisions:

+1. **Reveal the real cost:** review the stated task and confirm potentially overlooked preparation, coordination and follow-up work.
+2. **Define a smaller yes:** compare a contribution that fits Aina’s limits with accepting the full request.
+3. **Check both sides:** preview whether the proposed help would overload the receiving Circle member.
+4. **Separate proposal from agreement:** keep the proposed arrangement pending until the relevant people agree.
+An incoming request does not become an accepted commitment automatically, and existing responsibilities are not removed before agreement.
+If the proposal is rejected, the student can revisit alternatives.

+The proposed differentiation is the connection between hidden-cost discovery, a negotiable contribution, recipient workload and agreement status.
+A lower forecast represents a possible arrangement; it becomes an updated responsibility only after the required agreement.

+The current prototype illustrates selected steps using local demo data.
+Persistent agreement tracking and real cross-user acceptance are planned for the functional MVP.

 ### 4.2 Supporting Innovation

 - **Domino Effect:** reveals where the consequences appear across days, work, and recovery rather than showing only a final percentage.